 The skyshine dose calculation was performed using a point-kernel theory computer code which accounts for the scattering in air.
 The degradation of the scattered photon's energy is determined from the incident energy and angle of scatter of the uncollided photons.
-The Kieln-Nishina differential scattering cross section formulation is used to assess the probability of scattering from the differential scattering volume (air).
+The Klein-Nishina differential scattering cross section formulation is used to assess the probability of scattering from the differential scattering volume (air).
 Multiple scattering in air is also accounted for by applying a buildup factor.

-The actual skyshine analysis was performed assuming the source was Cs-13 (.662 MeV).
+The actual skyshine analysis was performed assuming the source was Cs-137 (.662 MeV).
 To assess the impact of this assumption the effect of changing the source to Co-60 (1.2 MeV) was evaluated.
-This evaluation was performed recognizing that there are two major energy dependent parameters used in the analysis which must be addressed to evaluate the effect of changing the incldent photon energy:
+This evaluation was performed recognizing that there are two major energy dependent parameters used in the analysis which must be addressed to evaluate the effect of changing the incident photon energy:

-1. Impact on total source strength, and

-2. Impact on the scattering cross sections.
+- 1. Impact on total source strength, and - 2.
+Impact on the scattering cross sections.

-The incident energy used in the actual analysis was 0.662 MeV to represent CS-137.
-The total source strength the contact dose rate for the waste containers along with the flux-to-dose rate conversion factor (DCF) obtained using AKSI/ANS 6.1.1-1377 (M666), "Neutron and Camma-Ray Flux-To-Dose Rate factors."
-March 17, 1977.
-To assess the total source strength caused by changing the sourced assuming the same contact dose rate along with the appropriate energy dependent DCF from AKSI/ANS 6.1.1-1977.
-Based on the above, the total source itsrength cause to be 1.2.
-MeV photons.
+The incident energy used in the actual analysis was 0.662 MeV to represent Cs-137.
+The total source strength (particles/second) used in the analysis was determined from the contact dose rate for the waste containers along with the flux-to-dose rate conversion factor (DCF) obtained using ANSI/ANS 6.1.1-1977 (N666), "Neutron and Gamma-Ray Flux-To-Dose Rate Factors," March 17, 1977.
+To assess the impact on the total source strength caused by changing the source energy to that of Co-60, a new source strength is again deduced assuming the same contact dose rate along with the appropriate energy dependent DCF from ANSI/ANS 6.1.1-1977.
+Based on the above, the total source strength would be reduced by 50 percent if the source is assumed to be 1.2 MeV photons.